rya-sge/access-denied/_posts/Poseidon Hash Function A Technical Overview.md

 - Sovrin uses POSEIDON for Merkle-tree based revocation
 - Loopring uses POSEIDON for private trading on Ethereum

-## Select the right use Poseido
+## Select the right use Poseidon

-## Poseidon in Your Application
+### Poseidon in Your Application

 In order to determine the right version of Poseidon for your scenario, you need to know the following:

 - The *field* F, over which the arithmetic statements that use Poseidon are defined.
 It is often determined by the ZK proof system.
 Most likely, it is a prime-order subgroup of the group of points of an elliptic curve,  where the curve is BLS12-381, BN254, or Ed25519.

-Poseidon maps sequences of F elements to a fixed length sequence of F elements.
+Poseidon maps sequences of `F` elements to a fixed length sequence of `F`elements.

 - You hash messages of *arbitrary* length or *fixed* length (like in a Merkle tree, where almost always 2 elements are hashed).
 - The *security level*  M against collision and preimage attacks (most  likely, 128 bits).